Healthcare in Ghana: Maternal Health Care

 The current population of Ghana is estimated to be 30.42 million (around 50.9% is the male population, while the female population is around 49.1%) In Ghana the number of midwives per 1,000 live births is 5 and the lifetime risk of death for pregnant women 1 in 66.

+Maternal deaths accounted for 14% of all deaths, 10% from direct maternal causes and 4% from indirect maternal causes.
+Nearly all women (98%) aged 15–49 who had live births or stillbirths in the five years before the survey in 2017 received antenatal care (ANC) from a skilled provider (doctor, nurse/midwife, or community health officer/nurse).
+Among these women, 86% attended their first ANC visit for a checkup, and 14% went due to complications.

 In 2015, the maternal mortality rate per 100,000 births for Ghana was 319 compared to 409.2 in 2008 and 549 in the year 1990.

 With collaborative efforts from the Ghana Health Service, the current Ghanaian Government, and the various policy makers, Ghana has for the first time recorded its lowest maternal mortality rate in 2018 with 128 deaths per 100,000 live births as against 144 per the same number of deliveries in 2017.

 The progress, however, still falls short of global targets for reproductive, maternal, newborn, child and adolescent health (RMNCAH) targets to reach a maternal mortality rate (MMR) of 70 per 100,000 live births by 2030.

+Organizations within Ghana work to target STI prevention, such as the Planned Parenthood Association that offers a comprehensive sexuality education manual for young people.
+Global NGO's are also active in preventing the spread of AIDs within Ghana.